 The ability to understand the faith or belief of individuals and communities, and how these may shape their culture and behaviour is a key aspect of Religious Studies.
 It is not to promote any singular faith but to increase tolerance and respect for all faiths through understanding and awareness.
-Details of our curriculum can be found at Religious Studies - Shireland Collegiate Academy
+Details of the curriculum delivered at Trust Academies can be found on their respective websites.